-Before touching any electrical parts, ensure that other voltage inputs have been disconnected, such as load sharing (linkage of DC link) and the motor connection for kinetic back-up.
-Observe the discharge time stated in the chapter Safety in the operating guide.
-Failure to follow recommendations could result in death or serious injury.
+- Before touching any electrical parts, ensure that other voltage inputs have been disconnected, such as load sharing (linkage of DC link) and the motor connection for kinetic backup. - Observe the discharge time stated in the chapter Safety in the operating guide.